Executive Editor & Publisher, The Patriot Post

 Because of The Patriot's outstanding growth in readership across the nation and across the political spectrum, friends and foes have called Alexander both a political missionary and mercenary, respectively.

 Alexander is a Life Member of the Air Force Association and Naval Institute, and supporting member of their academic foundations.
 He is a Life Member of the National Rifle Association and a professional member of other military, intelligence and law enforcement associations.
 He serves on the boards of several companies, policy centers and Christian ministries, and on advisory boards, including the National Medal of Honor Heritage Center.
-He is a member of the Council for National Policy, Heritage Foundation President's Club and United Way's Tocqueville Society.
+He is a Heritage Foundation Associate, and a member of the Council for National Policy and United Way's Tocqueville Society.
 He is a Boy Scouts of America Executive Council Member and Troop leader.

 Alexander and his family reside in the eastern mountains of the Great State of Tennessee.